History of the Hmong in Minneapolis–Saint Paul: Demographics

 Data has shown a positive trend of Hmong-Americans gradually reducing the number of Hmong-American households that are considered to be living in poverty.
 In 2015, data from the Pew Research Center stated that 28.3% of all Hmong-American households lived in poverty.
 This trend is also reflected on Minnesotan Hmong communities.
 The 2011 American Community Survey report stated that 31% of Hmong in the state of Minnesota were considered to be in poverty.
-According to the 2000 U.S. Census data, 33% of Hmong people in Minnesota were considered to be in poverty.
-According to the 1990 U.S. Census data, 65% of Hmong people in Minnesota were considered to be in poverty.
+According to the 2000 U.S. census data, 33% of Hmong people in Minnesota were considered to be in poverty.
+According to the 1990 U.S. census data, 65% of Hmong people in Minnesota were considered to be in poverty.

-Sometime during 2013, Mai M. Na Lee, the author of an encyclopedia article titled "Hmong of Minnesota and California," wrote that despite a lack of official statistics, “there are reputedly many Hmong millionaires in the Twin Cities.”
+Sometime during 2013, Mai Na Lee, the author of an encyclopedia article titled "Hmong of Minnesota and California," wrote that despite a lack of official statistics, “there are reputedly many Hmong millionaires in the Twin Cities.”

 As of 2013, over 50% of Hmong in the Minneapolis area owned their own houses.

 Commerce

 As of around 2013, the Hmong businesses in the Minneapolis-St. Paul area had revenues of over $100 million total.

 As of 2011, several Hmong-owned businesses are located along West University Avenue in St. Paul.

-Hmong Village, a complex with 250 merchant stalls and 20 restaurants, opened in 2009.
-Nine businesspeople had developed the complex.
+Hmongtown Marketplace, a complex with more than 200 merchant stalls and a Hmong food court, opened in 2004.
+Nine businesspeople developed a similar complex named Hmong Village in 2009.